 - Does the ad contain any language or graphic that could infringe upon the copyrights or trademarks of others?

-- For product advertising, is the ad consistent with all applicable coverage terms (including filed rules and rates), in order to keep your company in compliance with rules and laws against false and misleading advertisements?
+- For product advertising, is the ad consistent with all applicable coverage terms, including filed rules and rates?

-The Lawson Firm, LLC (TLF) can help ensure that your company’s advertisements do not run afoul of state and federal law requirements.
+The Lawson Firm, LLC (TLF) can help ensure that your company’s advertisements comply with state and federal law requirements.
 TLF can review specific ads or ad campaigns, or help your company develop compliant guidelines and procedures for its own reviews.
 Further, TLF can train your company’s marketing department on the basics of advertising compliance to help ensure a smoother review process.

 Contact Scott Lawson email@example.com to learn more.